backbone-paginator/backbone.paginator/README.rst

 IMPORTANT NOTE:
 ---------------

-This version of backbone-pageable (1.4.0) will be the last version carrying the name.
+This major version of backbone-pageable (1.4) will be the last version carrying the name.
 Future development of this plugin will be done over at `Backbone.Paginator
 <https://github.com/backbone-paginator/backbone.paginator>`_, effectively
 replacing it.
 So stay tuned at developement over there.